HermanL02/WarwickUniversity-Notes/202401/PPT.md

 - **Subtitle:** Warwick University Research Methods
 - Herman Liang 5526872
 - Jan.19, 2024

-## More Precise
-- **Title:** Should Government Have Access to Personal Chat Records?
-## Slide 2: Introduction and Motivation
+## Introduction and Motivation
-- Overview of E2EE and its importance in digital communication.
+- E2EE and its importance in digital communication.
-- Context of the EU's considerations on E2EE.
+- Government considerations on E2EE.
+- Citizens and Companies
 - Sources:
   - Center for Internet and Society at Stanford University
   - European Parliament's Think Tank
+## More Precise
+- **Title:** Should Government Have Access to Personal Chat Records?
 ## Slide 3: EU's Proposal on Child Sex Abuse Regulation (CSAR)
 - Purpose and key aspects of the CSAR.
 - Controversy surrounding its impact on E2EE and private communications.